 - a) Click Manage Sites button.

 - b) Create a Named Site.

 - c) Enter Latitude and Longitude.

 - d) Click Time Offset button (at right).

 - e) Enter Elevation, Temp (approximate) and default Pressure.

-- 6. Connection (reference the Help file by clicking

-the "?" in the top right corner) Additional information can be found by going to the Software Updates page of our website and selecting APCC Current Version.
-There you'll find the up-to-date copy of APCC Installation and Getting Started Quick Guide - PDF Documentation.
+- 6. Connection (reference the Help file by clicking the "?" in the top right corner) Additional information can be found by going to the Software Updates page of our website and selecting APCC Current Version.
+There you'll find the up-to-date copy of APCC Installation and Getting Started Quick Guide PDF Documentation.

-The most robust and recommended methods of connection are Ethernet and Serial.
+The most robust and recommended methods of connection are Ethernet or Serial.
 These will also allow greater computer-to-mount connectivity distance (up to 100' or more).
+USB is an excellent choice if that connection distance is less than 15'.